akhalinem/task-tracker-cli/README.md

 A simple command-line task management application built with .NET 9.0 that allows you to create, update, delete, and track tasks with different statuses.

+> This project is based on the [Task Tracker CLI project](https://roadmap.sh/projects/task-tracker) from roadmap.sh

 ## Features

 - Add new tasks